EdgeNet-project/edgenet-project.github.io/pages/about.md

 ## Acknowledgements

-EdgeNet is supported by a [VMware](https://www.vmware.com/) charitable donation to the Sorbonne University Foundation, and also receives support through a cybersecurity grant from the French Ministry of Armed Forces.
+EdgeNet is supported by a [VMware](https://www.vmware.com/)  donation to the Sorbonne University Foundation, and also receives support through a cybersecurity grant from the French Ministry of Armed Forces.
 It participates in the European Commission's Horizon 2020 funding program through the [Fed4FIRE+](https://www.fed4fire.eu/) project and, recently, through the [NGIatlantic.eu](https://ngiatlantic.eu/) project.